AJ3504/Movie-App/README.md

 ### What is needed:

 1. Main video on playing, if there is an error video, it won't play the video.
 I have already implemented a function to avoid this on card modal player but didn't have enough time to modify & apply for main video.
-2. There zero work on media query.
+2. There is zero work on media query.
 Much work to do for the mobile friendly website.
 3. The codes need to be cleaned big time! + need to modulize codes for a better read quality.
 4. Could be nice to implement full screen support for the video.
 5. Could be very nice to ask users to allow downloading more data for a better movie/tv search.
 At the moment download pages for movie is 50.